wavemotion-dave/SpeccySE/readme.md

 auto tape stop isn't working, press the Cassette Icon and manually stop the tape.

+Lastly - when you look for tape files on the internet, you will often find several tape images for the same game.
+Some tape dumps are dubious and some tape dumps don't load properly with all emulators.
+Often times an alternate "[a]" version will load.
+Usually one tape image dump is as good as any other - but keep searching and put yourself together a library of known good working images for Speccy-SE.

 ROM Support :
 -----------------------
 The emulator allows you to load a .ROM file directly into the same memory